 Brig.
 Gen. Genatempo entered the Air Force in 1991 through the Rutgers University ROTC program.
-He is a career acquisition professional and has served in numerous program management and senior leader positions including avionics program manager for the F-22, deputy division chief of the Tactical, Special Operations Forces and Trainer Aircraft Division at the Pentagon and as commander of the F-35’s 640th Aeronautical Systems Squadron at Wright-Patterson AFB, Ohio.
+He is a career acquisition professional and has served in numerous program management and senior leader positions including avionics program manager for the F-22, Deputy Division Chief of the Tactical, Special Operations Forces and Trainer Aircraft Division at the Pentagon, Arlington, Virginia and as Commander, 640th Aeronautical Systems Squadron, Wright-Patterson Air Force Base, Ohio.
 He is a graduate of the Air Force Legislative Fellows Program where he served as a military legislative assistant for the Chairman of the House Appropriations Committee and was responsible for working all military and veteran’s issues for the chairman’s district, as well as monitoring all legislative activity concerning defense, veterans affairs and military quality of life issues.
 He also served as the F-22 Program Director for the Air Force Life Cycle Management Center, Wright-Patterson AFB, Ohio.

 1991 Bachelor of Arts, Physics, Rutgers, The State University of New Jersey, New Brunswick

 1998 Squadron Officer School, Maxwell Air Force Base, Ala.

-2001 Masters in Business Administration, Program Management, Wright State University, Fairborn, Ohio
+2001 Master of Business Administration, Program Management, Wright State University, Dayton, Ohio

 2002 Air Command and Staff College, Maxwell AFB, Ala., by correspondence

 2005 Capitol Hill Legislative Fellowship Program, House of Representatives, Washington, D.C.

 2007 Air War College, Maxwell AFB, Ala., by correspondence

 2011 Master of Science, National Resource Strategy, Industrial College of the Armed Forces, Fort Lesley J. McNair, Washington, D.C.